 Data type and storage optimization

-V4.3.5 improves support for complex DML operations with JSON multi-valued indexes.
-Now,
+V4.3.5 enhances support for complex DML statements with JSON multi-value indexes.
+It now supports multi-value predicates in

-updateanddeletestatements can use multi-valued predicates, and complex DML operations with multi-valued index back-table access are supported.Expanded array expressions
+updateanddeletestatements and allows complex DML operations involving multi-value index lookups.Support for more array expressions

 OceanBase Database introduced the ARRAY data type in V4.3.3.
-V4.3.5 further enriches ARRAY functionality, introducing a broader range of array expressions to support diverse business scenarios.
-New expressions include:
+To better support business use of the ARRAY type, V4.3.5 supports more array expressions to meet diverse business needs.
+New expressions include

 array_append,array_distinct,arrayMap,array_remove,cardinality,element_at,array_contains_all,array_overlaps,array_to_string,array_agg,unnest, andrb_build.